nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * **Q:** Am I able to use "4PM" instead of "1600" for my timings when creating a new lesson?

   **A:** No. **TuitiONE** only accepts timings that follow the `2400` hours format.
 Additionally, timings must also be in intervals of 30 minutes (e.g `1400` and `1415` are valid inputs, while `1415` is an invalid input).

+* **Q:** How long can my name be for adding a new student?

+  **A:** We have imposed a `150` character limit for the respective names of `Students`.
+Students with names longer than 150 characters should use initials to represent their full name instead.

+* **Q:** Can lessons of the same subject and grade start at the same time?

+  **A:** No. **TuitiONE** would count a lesson of the same grade and subject that start at the same time on the same day as a conflict.